Fauna of Oregon

-The fauna of the State of Oregon includes a wide array of species.
+The fauna of the state of Oregon includes a wide array of species.

-One way of presenting the fauna of Oregon is by classification by lifezone.
+One way of presenting the fauna of Oregon is classification by lifezone.
 Oregon is a vastly diverse state in terms of topography and climate.
 Five of the seven recognized lifezones are identified in Oregon.

 Mammals

 Although there are variable reports, some sources report that there are four species of mammals found exclusively in Oregon: the Baird's shrew, the Pacific shrew, the camas pocket gopher, and the red tree vole (North Oregon Coast "distinct population segment").
-However, other sites list the red tree vole as present in northern California.
-According to the Oregon State University libraries Oregon Wildlife Explorer website, one hundred thirty-six mammals have been described, exclusive of the marine mammals.
+However, other sources list the red tree vole as present in northern California.
+According to the Oregon State University libraries Oregon Wildlife Explorer website, one hundred thirty-six mammals have been described, exclusive of marine mammals.
 Most of these are smaller creatures weighing under one kilogram, active primarily at night, with a tendency towards more inconspicuous ways of life.
 Some of the larger, more iconic, carnivorous species have been driven from the region.
-Others are present, but in lesser numbers compared to the smaller species.
+Others are present, but in lesser numbers.

+The American Society of Mammalogists provides a more exhaustive listing of species.
+Grizzly bears are no longer listed.
+In 2011, it reported that 12 Canada lynx remain.

+Elk

+Elk were heavily hunted in Oregon in the 1800s leading to their extirpation from all but the most inaccessible parts of the Blue Mountains.
+Legal hunting officially ended in 1909.
+In 1912 fifteen elk were imported from Wyoming to re-establish huntable herds.
+The first elk hunting season post re-establishment was in 1933.